-Post-Impressionism was an art movement which roughly lasted from 1886 to 1905, from the end of Impressionism to the start of Fauvism.
+Post-Impressionism was an art movement that roughly lasted from 1886 to 1905, from the end of Impressionism to the start of Fauvism.
 It included artists such as Paul Cézanne (the “father of Post-Impressionism”), Vincent van Gogh and Georges Seurat.

 The movement was generally an extension of Impressionism, but with more focus on the artist’s subjective feelings about a subject.
 In this post, you will learn about the key facts, ideas and master artworks from the movement.
+I cover:

 “We must not be content to memorize the beautiful formulas of our illustrious predecessors.
 Let us go out and study beautiful nature.”
 Paul Cézanne